 - Tests for Gonorrhea and Chlamydia in the throat and rectum

 - Tests for Herpes if sores are present

 - Diagnosis and treatment for genital or anal warts if they are present

 We provide treatment for men with known contact with gonorrhea, chlamydia, syphilis or Trichomonas vaginalis.
 Please note, we must repeat tests for STDs that have been diagnosed elsewhere.

 All services are free and confidential.

 You don't have to be a Gay or Bisexual Man to Receive Services!

-We are an encouraging and welcoming group and we're excited to provide services to any men, regardless of orientation.
+We are an encouraging and welcoming group and we're excited to provide services to all men, regardless of orientation.

 The GMHC accepts administrative volunteers to help on an as-needed basis!
-If you identify as a gay or bisexual man, please email firstname.lastname@example.org with a list of available Sunday afternoons to sign up for a shift.
+If you identify as a queer, trans, gay, or bisexual man, please email firstname.lastname@example.org with a list of available Sunday afternoons to sign up for a shift.
 Applications are considered on a rolling basis.

 We train people to help in administrative support, lab work, and being a medic (seeing clients for STD appointments).
 We can train you to do lab or administrative work at any time.
 We also are always eager to talk to gay and bi male physicians who might want to help out at our Sunday clinics.